Online gambling firm GVC 'not prepared to walk away' from Bwin

-Online gambling company GVC Holdings Plc (GVC.L) could go hostile in the 1-billion-pound ($1.5 billion) battle for Bwin.party Digital Entertainment (BPTY.L) if Bwin's board recommends a lower offer from 888 Holdings Plc (888.L), the Times newspaper reported the company's chairman as saying.
+Online gambling company GVC Holdings Plc could go hostile in the 1-billion-pound ($1.5 billion) battle for Bwin.party Digital Entertainment if Bwin's board recommends a lower offer from 888 Holdings Plc, the Times newspaper reported the company's chairman as saying.

 GVC's board is "not prepared to walk away" from Bwin, the Times quoted Lee Feldman as saying. (thetim.es/1hSLo2W)